rlep/db-project/README.md

 * MySQL/MariaDB
 * Composer (http://getcomposer.org)
 * php.exe in PATH (see https://john-dugan.com/add-php-windows-path-variable/)
-* You'll need two MySQL databases (one for tests and one for the app) with the tables created and MySQL users to connect to the databases
+* You'll need two MySQL databases (one for tests and one for the app) with the tables created and MySQL users to connect to the databases.
+The software doesn't create neither the databases nor the tables, you will need to create them by hand in an administration tool such as PhpMyAdmin
 * No xDebug : in php.ini, comment out the line `zend_extension = "/path/to/php_xdebug.dll"` (adding `;` at the beginning)

 ## Bootstrap the project